Caring For Others to Host 23rd Annual Comfort & Care Harvest Distribution Offering Thanksgiving Meals to 2,000 Families

 Non-profit's flagship event promises a heart-warming holiday with meals and winter clothing donations

-Comfort & Care is more than a meal distribution; it's a message of hope and love, offering a bit of comfort when it's needed most.”ATLANTA, GEORGIA, UNITED STATES, November 7, 2023 /EINPresswire.com/ -- Caring For Others, a 501c3 with a mission to eradicate poverty, is proud to host its 23rd Annual Comfort & Care Harvest Distribution on Saturday, Nov.
+Comfort & Care is more than a meal distribution; it's a message of hope and love, offering a bit of comfort when it's needed most.”ATLANTA, GEORGIA, UNITED STATES, November 13, 2023 /EINPresswire.com/ -- Caring For Others, a 501c3 with a mission to eradicate poverty, is proud to host its 23rd Annual Comfort & Care Harvest Distribution on Saturday, Nov.
 18 from 9 a.m. to 1 p.m.
-The event aims to bring the joy of Thanksgiving to families facing economic hardships, allowing them to celebrate the holiday with a traditional feast and the warmth of their community’s support.
+The event aims to bring the joy of Thanksgiving to families facing economic hardships, allowing them to celebrate the holiday with a traditional feast and the warmth of their community’s support.“Every family deserves to experience the joy and togetherness of Thanksgiving,” said Caring For Others Founder and CEO Eslene Richmond-Shockley.
+“This annual event highlights our 25-year journey of ensuring individuals live with the dignity they deserve, particularly during times of celebration.”

 — Caring For Others Founder and CEO Eslene Richmond-Shockley